maplemavin/docs/api_v1.md

 ### Response Explanation

 email

-    this is only included for the currently authenticated user (i.e. won't show up for users other than the authenticated one)
+> <p> this is only included for the currently authenticated user (i.e. won't show up for users other than the authenticated one)

 birthday

-    this is only included for the currently authenticated user (i.e. won't show up for users other than the authenticated one)
+> <p> this is only included for the currently authenticated user (i.e. won't show up for users other than the authenticated one)

 photo

-    the user's photo
+> <p> the user's photo

-    the width and height are the dimensions of the originally uploaded photo
+> <p> the width and height are the dimensions of the originally uploaded photo

 ## Retrieve
 `[GET] /user/{userId}`